 Make sure you can keep in touch and swap phone numbers.
-Remembers and country codes will be needed e.g. (0)7 becomes (0044)7 for UK numbers.
+Remember that they may have an international phone and country codes will be needed e.g. (0)7 becomes (0044)7 for UK numbers.
 Most students use WhatsApp as messaging app.
 It is a free and effective way to keep in contact.
 We strongly recommend you download it on your phone and familiarise yourself with it.
-Please make sure your profile picture is suitable for student viewing.